Good hearing is essential to language development, and language development is essential for learning.

 A letter will be sent home if the screening identifies a potential dental problem.
 If you do not have a family dentist and you need help in obtaining dental are, you may contact the Central Coast Dental Society at (805) 544-1113.

 California State Laws requires vision screening for student upon entry into the school system and every three years there after.
 Paso Robles Unified School District participates in the local Lions Club Vision screening.
-The Lions club provides each elementary school with a optomologist who screens all kindergarten, 1st grade, 3rd grade and 5th grade students.
+The Lions club provides each elementary school with a optomologist who screens all kindergarten, 2nd grade, 5th grade and 8th grade.

 This screening only provides the school with a rough measure of visual performance.
 It is in your child's best interest to also be evaluated by a licensed vision specialist.